Charlotte Appleton,

 The Air Force ushered me through medical school, a three-year internal medicine residency, two combat deployments, and a master’s degree in business administration.
 In 2012, I transitioned to reserve duty, moved to Colorado and started working in private practice.
 It had taken a decade, but that’s when the intellectual challenge of medicine wore off and my creative brain emerged from its long hibernation.
 The first thing it asked was, “So if you became a doctor to heal people, why can’t you heal anyone?”

 I loved working with patients, but managing chronic diseases was a grind.
 I felt like a broken record, offering the same advice, ordering the same tests and consultations, and prescribing the same life-long drugs.
-Dodging drug reps and forcing myself to care about metrics, medical coding and productivity wasn’t just exhausting but pure drudgery.
+Dodging pharmaceutical reps and forcing myself to care about metrics, medical coding and productivity wasn’t just exhausting but pure drudgery.

 While continuing with 70-hour work weeks plus military duties, I started journaling about my dilemma.
 I realized that modern medicine’s failure to explain why people get chronic disease is the reason cures don’t exist.
 That simple observation has given me no peace since.
 When I burned out in 2014, I resigned to become a travel writer.
 My new mission was to learn to think differently about disease and find the answer to my dilemma… somewhere.